 “Power without love is reckless and abusive, and love without power is sentimental and anemic.
 Power at its best is love implementing the demands of justice, and justice at its best is power correcting everything that stands against love.”

-Speaking of her forthcoming book, tentatively titled “The Schools We Need: Lessons Learned from Harlem’s Mothers & Othermothers,” Watson shared with more than 120 lecture attendees, including Oberlin professor Caroline Jackson Smith, Barbara Jackson’s daughter, what the text will include.
+Speaking of her forthcoming book, tentatively titled “The Schools We Need: Lessons Learned from Harlem’s Mothers & Othermothers,” Watson shared with approximately 170 lecture attendees, including Oberlin professor Caroline Jackson Smith, Barbara Jackson’s daughter, what the text will include.
 It will combine a historical narrative with her personal educational experience and educational data focused on the value of care, courage, creativity, and community as elements needed to create the kind of educational environment all parents want for their children.
 She further emphasized the importance of all mothers in education, particularly noting the challenges faced by African American mothers in their attempts to desegregate urban schools.
 Referencing the pioneering work of African American scholar Patricia Hill Collins, Watson stated that black mothers work differently to advocate for their children, because black children’s experience is markedly different than white children’s.

 Watson also offered an analysis of the five lawsuits that eventually propelled the issue of school segregation to the U.S. Supreme Court, as well as the years immediately following the court’s landmark 1954 decision in Brown v.
 Board of Education.
 She detailed for attendees that despite Brown’s ruling to desegregate schools, there was an ongoing struggle for quality education highlighted by a group of African American mothers.
 Dubbed “The Harlem Nine”, these women were unwilling to accept that the now “one” system of education still provided two different experiences to children depending upon the color of their skin.
 More than that, they conveyed another powerful message, that segregation harms all children.